AKASH-UWU/Zota-Proxy-Scrapper/README.md

 - Graceful Shutdown: Use Ctrl + C to stop the script gracefully.
 - Troubleshooting
 - Errors loading configuration file: Ensure config.toml is correctly formatted.
-- Errors reading proxies: Check the format of urls.txt and raw.txt.
+- Errors reading proxies: Check the format of `urls.txt` and `raw.txt`.